sebaslavigne/BearMyBanner/ModuleFolder/BearMyBanner/ModuleData/README.md

 **WhiteMessages** - Messages are always displayed in white.
 Useful if some party colors are hard to read.
 `true` or `false`

-**ReloadFiles** - Reloads config file containing formation banner codes every battle, useful to quickly test designs.
-Disable after you're happy with the results.
+**ReloadFiles** - Reloads config files before every battle, without needing to restart the game.
+Useful to quickly tweak the settings, disable after you're happy with the results.
 `true` or `false`